GGP1/kure/README.md

 ### Database

 Kure's database is a mantained fork of Bolt ([bbolt](https://github.com/etcd-io/bbolt)), a **key-value** store that uses a single file and a B+Tree structure.
-Bolt locks the database file when it's opened, any other simultaneous process attempting to interact with the database will receive a panic.
+The database file is locked when opened, any other simultaneous process attempting to interact with the database will receive a panic.

 All collections of key/value pairs are stored in **buckets**, five of them are used, one for each type of object and one for storing the authentication parameters.
 Keys within a bucket must be **unique**, the user will receive an error when trying to create a record with an already used name.